jbcodeforce/shift_left_utils/docs/command.md

 ### `pipeline report`

-Generate a report showing the pipeline hierarchy for a given table using its pipeline_definition.json
+Generate a report showing the static pipeline hierarchy for a given table using its pipeline_definition.json

 **Usage**: